Business Loans For A Pawn Shop

 Owning a pawn shop can be a profitable and rewarding venture.
 You are helping people out when they need money, fillings community’s financing gaps, and serving those who might not have access to traditional borrowing methods.
 Utilized by both wealthy individuals who lack liquid assets and those who live paycheck to paycheck, a pawn shop owner can succeed by knowing and meeting their customer’s needs.

 If it’s time to grow your business, either by expanding your location, starting to sell online, or opening a new pawnshop, you will need access to capital.
-At Shield Funding we make it easy to apply online in minutes to get the business funding you need to grow your business.
-Below is a list of the requirements to get approved for business funding with our most basic program.
-There may be additional factors that are considered, meeting these three requirements though gives you a very high chance of having your application approved.
+At Shield Funding we make it easy to apply online in minutes to get the business loan you need to grow your business.

 What Do I Need to Qualify?